UT-InfraAI/ventis/README.md

   <img src="images/ventis-logo.png" alt="Ventis Logo" width="400">
 </p>

-# Ventis

-Ventis is a lightweight end-to-end agent programming framework for building agentic workflows and controlling their execution.
+Ventis is a bottom-up control plane and agent serving framework that enables developers to build, deploy and control agentic workflow serving with ease.
+Ventis derives it's name from the latin word 'ventus' meaning wind.
+True to its name, Ventis is like the wind, invisible but always present.

 ## Core Features
 - **Easy development and deployment**: Developers write agents in python as if writing single node local code.
-Ventis takes care of deployment and management of agents and workflows.
-Deployment engineers running this workflow can specify orchestration, authorization and other serving policies, Ventis will enforce them.
+Ventis takes care of deployment, management and orchestration of agents and workflows.
+Deployment engineers running this workflow can specify authorization and other serving policies, Ventis will enforce them.
 - **Distributed Futures**: Asynchronous execution without any user workflow modification.
 - **Pluggable Policy Engine**: Supports multiple policies for orchestration, authorization and other serving policies.